 The National Academy of Sciences (NAS) is a private, nonprofit organization of the country’s leading researchers.
 The NAS recognizes and promotes outstanding science through election to membership; publication in its journal, PNAS; and its awards, programs, and special activities.
 Through the National Research Council, the NAS provides objective, science-based advice on critical issues affecting the nation.
 Read More

 Election to NAS membership in the NAS is considered one of the highest honors that a scientist can receive.
 Read more about our members and their contributions to science.

 Policy Studies & Reports

 Our policy studies are conducted through the National Research Council (NRC).
-Access information about current and recently completed studies, including more than 5,000 publications available free online.
+Access information about current and recently completed studies, including more than 5,000 publications available for free online.
 Read More »